Willmo3/twovar/readme.md

 This variation allows erroneous "prepared" messages to be sent to the transaction manager.

 As soon as the transaction manager receives a prepared message, it assumes that the transaction manager is permanently prepared.
 Therefore, erroneous messages break the system!

+### No Messages

+#### Files:
+- variations/TwoPhaseNoMsg.tla

+#### Description:
+This variation maintains no data structure for the messages at all!

+The system as designed reads from the message set as an enabling condition for all receive message states.
+So removing this data structure also removes these enabling conditions, breaking the system.